Coronavirus latest: Global cases pass 6 million | DW | 31.05.2020

-Brazil has recorded a record number of new cases within 24 hours.
-Europe remains the hardest-hit continent, and the United States the worst-affected country.
+Brazil has recorded a record number of new COVID-19 cases within 24 hours.
+Authorities are concerned that ongoing protests across the US will lead to fresh outbreaks of coronavirus.
 Follow DW for the latest.

 - There are over 6 million confirmed cases of COVID-19 around the world and more than 368,000 people have died